 - 1. Personal tour and interview with an admissions representative. - 2.
-Submit proof of earned HS diploma or GED recognized by the Department of Education, or foreign equivalent. - 3.
+Submit proof of earned HS diploma or GED recognized by the Department of Education (or foreign equivalent) or proof of earned Baccalaureate Degree or higher from an institution recognized by the US Department of Education (or foreign degree equivalent that has been officially evaluated). - 3.
 Completed Application Form. - 4.
 Meet with Financial Aid office to discuss payment options. - 5.
 Completed Physical Health Exam Form. - 6.
 Completed Enrollment Agreement with \$100 Enrollment Fee and accompanying paperwork.